shermanhui/basic-maps-webapp/README.md

 http://guidobouman.github.io/jquery-panelsnap/

 Issues:
+- Unfortunately, due to FourSquare's broad "Pub" Category ID '4bf58dd8d48988d116941735', there are sometimes other night life locations thrown in, reducing the effectiveness of the location icons
+	- Location Icons disappear on Route Creation, because Google Maps Directions uses its own markers
 - Currently users can NOT add/remove from InfoWindow, to be implemented in the future
 - InfoWindows don't close on list view search
+- If screen is too small, search bars will overlap with toggles

 To-Dos:
 - Menu
 - Close InfoWindows on List View Search
+- Users can add/remove locations directly from infowindow
 - Responsive Design for Mobile
     - Cohesive and enjoyable user experience
 - ~~Search Bar: filters both list view and markers~~